etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 The column.
 If you're a skeptical reader, you may be questioning the need for such a type. *"Why do we need the idea of a column for a web-based resume?
 Why not just render all the sections without the extra "wrapper type"?**

-The answer is that you're right.
-This type isn't doing much.
+The answer: you're right.
+The type doesn't add much meaning.
 But what it lacks in semantic purpose... it makes up for in **style**.

-That's a corny way of saying we use this type to achieve a responsive layout.
+That is a corny way of saying this type is used to achieve a responsive layout.

+TODO(etnichols): Rework this section

 Let's think of two cases for laying out our sections.